ThKrypt/QualCoder/13-Other-information.md

 Hello, my name is Colin Curtain and I am a lecturer from Australia.
 I have many interests including clinical pharmacy, computer programming, research, statistics and clinical decision support.
 I completed a PhD evaluating computerised clinical decision support in 2014.
 When doing my PhD I used R as the statistics program of choice.
 This is where my interest in qualitative data analysis and the use of RQDA came from, which ultimately led to this project.

 Originally when doing my PhD I analysed qualitative survey data via a thematic approach using RQDA.
 After some installation difficulties with RQDA, I thought this could be reproduced in Python.
-I thought I would share QualCoder in the hope that it may help others.
-I generally work with Linux, and sometimes Windows.
-I work on the programming for this in my spare time, as a hobby.
-If you use QualCoder and publish your results, I would really appreciate it if you can let me know..

 https://www.utas.edu.au/profiles/staff/umore/colin-curtain